SocksTheWolf/AntiScamBot/docs/index.md

 ---
 title: Home
-description: Information about The Antiscam Group and the solution they provide.
+description: Information about The Antiscam Group and the discord bot
 ---

 # The Antiscam Group (TAG)